Thailand

-Archaeological evidence indicates that humans have inhabited the area of present-day Thailand for at least 40,000 years.
+Archaeological evidence indicates that humans have inhabited the area for at least 40,000 years.
 Indigenous ethnic groups include the Mon, Khmer, and Malay people.
-The Tai people are believed to have originated from the Điện Biên Phủ region since the 5th century and began migrating into the territory of modern Thailand between the 8th and 10th centuries origin of the Tai people.
+The Tai people are believed to have originated from the Điện Biên Phủ region since the 5th century and began migrating into the territory of modern Thailand between the 8th and 10th centuries.
 During the classical historical period, major kingdoms such as Sukhothai, Lan Na, and Ayutthaya were established.
 The Sukhothai Kingdom is regarded as the beginning of Thai history, while the Ayutthaya Kingdom, founded in 1350 CE, became a regional power replacing the Khmer Empire.
-European contact began in 1511 CE when Portuguese envoys arrived in Ayutthaya.
+European contact began in 1511 when Portuguese envoys arrived in Ayutthaya.
 The Ayutthaya Kingdom flourished until its complete destruction during the 1765–1767 Burmese–Siamese War by the Burmese forces under the Konbaung dynasty in 1767.

 After the fall of Ayutthaya, King Taksin reunified the kingdom and established the Thonburi Kingdom, which lasted only 15 years before he was overthrown by Phutthayotfa Chulalok (Rama I), the founder of the Chakri dynasty.
 King Rama I established the Rattanakosin Kingdom and moved the capital to Bangkok in 1782.
-During the era of Western imperialism, Siam remained the only country in Southeast Asia to avoid colonization by European powers, although it ceded territory, trade rights, and legal privileges through several unequal treaties.
-The governance system evolved into an absolute monarchy centralized under the rule of King Chulalongkorn (Rama V).
+During the era of Western imperialism, Siam remained the only country in Southeast Asia to avoid colonisation by European powers, although it ceded territory, trade rights, and legal privileges through several unequal treaties.
+The governance system evolved into an absolute monarchy centralised under the rule of King Chulalongkorn (Rama V).
 Siam adapted to international relations during the imperialist era and joined World War I on the side of the Allies, a political decision aimed at revising the effects of unequal treaties and enhancing Siam's international status.